crosbow/uniword_client/README.md

 4. Select the **dist** folder that you just built.

 🎉 Hurray!
-You have successfully added **Vocabo** to your Chrome browser.
+You have successfully added **Uniword** to your Chrome browser.